-Netanyahu says Israel ready for any scenario after Hezbollah clash
+Netanyahu: Israel ready for any scenario after Hezbollah clash

 Hezbollah said the operation on Sunday was carried out by a unit named after two of its fighters who were killed by an Israeli air strike inside Syria last week.

+An Iranian security official was cited as saying the Hezbollah attack on Sunday was “a reciprocal measure”.

-Hezbollah leader Hassan Nasrallah said late on Saturday that field commanders were ready to respond to last week’s drone attack, which he blamed on Israel.
+Hezbollah leader Hassan Nasrallah said on Saturday night that field commanders were ready to respond to last week’s drone attack, which he blamed on Israel.
 But like Netanyahu, Nasrallah has not indicated Hezbollah was seeking full-scale war.

-Amid the threats, Israel had moved reinforcements into the border region, which had been largely quiet since the two long-time enemies fought the month-long war in 2006.
+Amid the threats, Israel had moved extra forces into the border region, which was largely quiet since the 2006 war.

-Without claiming responsibility for the drone attack last week, the Israeli military published what it said were details about an extensive Iranian-sponsored campaign to provide Hezbollah with the means to produce precision-guided missiles.
+Without claiming responsibility for the Beirut drone attack, the Israeli military has published what it said were details about an extensive Iranian-sponsored campaign to provide Hezbollah with the means to produce precision-guided missiles.

-Such missiles - which Hezbollah acknowledges possessing - could potentially pose a counter-balance to Israel’s overwhelming military force in any future war, with the capacity to home in on and knock out core infrastructure sites.
+Such missiles could potentially pose a counter-balance to Israel’s overwhelming military force in any future war, with the capacity to home in on and knock out core infrastructure sites.

+Nasrallah says Hezbollah has enough of the missiles, dismissing claims that it has factories to produce the weapons.

-Writing by Michael Georgy.
-Editing by Jane Merriman
+Writing by Michael Georgy; Editing by Jane Merriman and Mark Potter